esophagus-now/luavpi/README.md

 Project started on May 31 / 2022

-I wanted to make an easy way to create/debug verilog simulations.
+I wanted an easy way to create/debug verilog simulations.
 Because Lua is (probably) my favourite programming language, and because it is so easy to add it as an extension language, it made sense to try this out.

-Basically this project started as a proof-of-concept, but it's already starting to look a little useful.

 ## Quickstart
-(In case you are looking at this on github, please navigate to [https://replit.com/@Mahkoe/Embedded-lua-in-verilog](https://replit.com/@Mahkoe/Embedded-lua-in-verilog) to run this in the online IDE.
-I have not gone to the trouble to make this repo work on any platform besides repl.it)
+_In case you are looking at this on github, please navigate to [https://replit.com/@Mahkoe/Embedded-lua-in-verilog](https://replit.com/@Mahkoe/Embedded-lua-in-verilog) to run this in the online IDE.
+I have not gone to the trouble to make this repo work on any platform besides repl.it_

 Run `go.sh`.
 This will compile the C++ code, then compile the Verilog code, and then it will start the simulation.
 Try the following code snippet: